panostraf/financial_metrics/README.md

 # Description:
-A scalable and easy to use financial application that performs various stock-related calculations for a given set of stocks.
+A simple and scalable financial application that performs various stock-related calculations for a given set of stocks.
 The application is capable of calculating the dividend yield, P/E Ratio, recording trades, calculating the Volume Weighted Stock Price based on trades in the past 15 minutes, and computing the GBCE All Share Index.

 # Installation